nebiolabs/plate-map/README.md

 #### updateWells(event, data)
 Anytime the user makes changes, this callback will be invoked with the current state of the data, allowing the developer to respond to changes.

+#### selectedWells: function(event, selectedWell)
+Every time after mouse up event on canvas, selectedWells function will be triggered and output the addresses of selectedWell

 ### Major functions
 The following functions may be called at any time to interact with the UI.